 How Much Can I Contribute?

 You’ll sometimes read that 457b contribution limits are the same as 403b.
-This isn’t quite accurate.
+This isn’t quite accurate, but close.

 There are two catch-up provisions that apply to a 457.

 Catch-up Provision 1

 Also similar to 403b, there is an over-50 catch-up allowance of $6500.
 So, for an educator over the age of 50, it is possible to contribute up to $26,000 in 2020.
 Impressive!